influxdata/influxdb2-sample-data/bitcoin-price-data/README.md

 This directory contains the following files generated from the CoinDesk Bitcoin Pricing Data (https://www.coindesk.com/price/bitcoin).

 ### bitcoin-currentprice-annotated.csv
-This is the latest Bitcoin pricing data from the API in annotated CSV format.
-This is meant to be imported into InfluxDB via the `csv.from` function.
+Latest Bitcoin pricing data from the CoinDesk API in annotated CSV format.
+Use the `csv.from` function to import the data into InfluxDB.

 ### bitcoin-historical-annotated.csv
 This is the last 30 days of Bitcoin pricing data from the API in annotated CSV format.
 This is meant to be imported into InfluxDB via the `csv.from` function.